 - Many universities work off of a 1-for-1 equivalency (1 course abroad = 1 course in Australia), but ultimately credit approval is the decision of your faculty and Australian university.

-- Although you will only take one course on the January program, it is best to get 2-3 courses approved by your university before you go overseas.
+- Although you will only take 1 course on the January program, it is best to get both courses approved by your university before you go overseas.
 This gives you some flexibility.
 Why not consider opting for an interesting elective if your degree allows?